Latest Update: 1/25/23

-The Northwestern region of Colorado, which includes Pitkin, Eagle, Garfield, Clear Creek, Grand, Gilpin, Jackson, Moffat, Rio Blanco and Summit counties, is identified as having an “sustained decline” by the state, which means that COVID incidence is decreasing.
-Last week, the state’s dial identified the region as “elevated incidence plateau,” which meant that COVID incidence was high but remaining stable.
+The Northwestern region of Colorado, which includes Pitkin, Eagle, Garfield, Clear Creek, Grand, Gilpin, Jackson, Moffat, Rio Blanco and Summit counties, is identified as having an “Sustained declined” by the state, which means that COVID incidence is decreasing.
+Two weeks ago, the state’s dial identified the region as “elevated incidence plateau” which meant that COVID incidence was high but remaining stable.

-Hospitalizations across the state remain low and down from last week, with 268 people in the hospital.
+Hospitalizations across the state are slightly down from last week, with 185 people in the hospital.